DavidShenJingtao/tp/docs/DeveloperGuide.md

     Use case ends.

+1b.
+No command history exists.
+  * 1b1.
+TAConnect does nothing, the command box remains unchanged.

+    Use case ends.

 **Use case: UC9 – Reuse a recalled command**

 **MSS**

-1. Tutor edits it or left the command as-is.
+1. TA edits it or left the command as-is.
-2. Tutor presses **Enter**.
+2. TA presses **Enter**.
 2. TAConnect executes the shown command and displays the outcome.

     Use case ends.